Breastfeeding

 World Vision's management policy on the procurement and use of milk and milk-derived products in field programmes was developed in 1991 and most recently updated in 2021 to ensure effective infant and young child feeding practices and avoidance of harm to children.

-World Vision is a member of the Global Breastfeeding Collective and supports the WHO International Code of Marketing of Breastmilk Substitutes.
+World Vision is a member of the Global Breastfeeding Collective and the Infant Feeding in Emergency (IFE) Core Group and supports the WHO International Code of Marketing of Breastmilk Substitutes.